 convmv

 convmv is meant to convert the filenames in a directory tree or a whole file system into a different encoding, with support for symlinks.
 This is useful for converting from old 8-bit locales to UTF-8.
 It is also possible to convert directories to UTF-8 that are already partly UTF-8 encoded. convmv can convert names to both the NFC and NFD normalization forms.
-NFC is commonly used on Linux and (most?) other Unix-like OSes, though it does not enforce it.
-Darwin, the base of Macintosh OS X, enforces Normalization Form Canonical Decomposition (NFD).
+NFC is commonly used on Linux and (most?) other Unix-like OSes, though does not enforce it.
+Darwin, the base of Macintosh OS X, enforces normalization form D (NFD).

 openSUSE Tumbleweed